 In its first ruling against coronavirus containment measures, the Court invoked the First Amendment's guarantee of free exercise of religion to enjoin an executive order by New York's governor limiting attendance at religious services to 10 or 25 persons in areas classified as having a high risk for infections.
-The Court's joint 5-4 decision in two cases, Roman Catholic Diocese of Brooklyn v.
+The Court's joint 5-4 decision in two cases, Roman Catholic

+Diocese of Brooklyn v.
 Cuomo and Agudath Israel of America v.
 Cuomo, involved restrictions that were similar in many ways to limitations on religious services in California and Nevada that the Supreme Court refused to enjoin in its two 5-4 decisions six month earlier, South Bay United Pentecostal Church v.
 Newsom and Calvary Chapel Dayton Valley v.
 Sisolek.

 Although New York's restrictions may have been at least somewhat more extensive and arguably were more discriminatory than were those in the California and Nevada cases, it seems very likely that the Court's decision ultimately was the result of the departure of Ruth Bader Ginsburg, who voted against the injunction in the California and Nevada cases, and her replacement by Amy Coney Barrett, who voted in favor of the injunction in the New York case, because all of the other eight Justices voted the same way in both sets of cases.
-Justices Clarence Thomas, Samuel A. Alito, Neil Gorsuch, and Brett M. Kavanaugh voted to grant all of the requested injunctions, while Chief Justice John G. Roberts and Justices Stephen G. Breyer, Sonia Sotomayor, and Elena Kagan voted against the injunctions may be altered by the appointment of a single Justice, even during a short period of time.
+Justices Clarence Thomas, Samuel A. Alito, Neil Gorsuch, and Brett M. Kavanaugh voted to grant all of the requested injunctions, while Chief Justice John G. Roberts and Justices Stephen G. Breyer, Sonia Sotomayor, and Elena Kagan voted against the injunctions in both sets of cases.
+This provides a dramatic example of how Supreme Court decisions may be altered by the appointment of a single Justice, even during a short period of time.

 In Cuomo, the Court found that the restrictions on religious worship were not "neutral" and of "general applicability" since religious institutions were restricted more heavily than various secular businesses, including acupuncture facilities, camp grounds, and garages.
 In the absence of neutrality and general applicability, the restrictions needed to satisfy the "strict scrutiny" standard of judicial review, which requires government restriction of First Amendment rights to be "narrowly tailored" to satisfy a "compelling state interest."
-Although the Court found that stemming the spread of the virus was a compelling interest, the Court held that the restrictions were not narrowly tailored because they were "far more restrictive" than other virus-related measures that the Court had reviewed, particularly those in the California and Nevada cases; they were "far more severe than has been shown to be required to prevent the spread of the virus at the applicants' services."
+Although the Court found that stemming the spread of the virus was a compelling interest, the Court held that the restrictions were not narrowly tailored because they were "far more restrictive" than other virus-related measures that the Court had reviewed, particularly those in the California and Nevada cases; they were "much tighter than those adopted by many other jurisdictions hard-hit" by the virus; and they were "far more severe than has been shown to be required to prevent the spread of the virus at the applicants' services."